 Tree Trimming & Pruning

-Trees need routine pruning or trimming for several reasons such as: removing hazardous deadwood, raising canopies, removing sucker growth and/or removing select branches within canopy interior, removing crossing branches and crown restoration.
+Here in New Orleans, you need routine tree trimming or pruning for several reasons such as: removing hazardous deadwood, raising canopies, removing sucker growth and/or removing select branches within canopy interior, removing crossing branches, and crown restoration.

 - Removing deadwood routinely from trees significantly reduces the chances that people or pets will be struck with a potentially fatal blow from a falling limb.
 Damage from falling dead or decaying branches causes homeowners to pay for costly repairs due to damages to their roof, cars, decks, landscaping, fences, etc.